-Eczema, also known as atopic dermatitis, is a chronic inflammation of the outer layers of the skin.
-This condition is not contagious.
+Eczema (also called atopic dermatitis) is a chronic inflammation of the outer layers of the skin.

-The exact cause of eczema is unknown.
+The exact cause of eczema is not known.
 Factors that may contribute to eczema include:

-Factors that increase your chance of eczema:
+Other factors that may increase the chances of eczema:

-The symptoms vary from person to person.
+Eczema symptoms vary from person to person.
 Scratching and rubbing can cause or worsen some of the symptoms.
 Symptoms include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The diagnosis is made by the appearance and location of the rash.
 You may be referred to specialist.
-A dermatologist focuses on skin disorders.
-An allergist focuses on allergies.

 The main goals of eczema treatments are to: